T90allred/comprehensiveJS/README.md

 	var myVar = 1;
 	a();
 ```
-In this snipet of code myVar will be 1.
+In this snippet of code myVar will be 1.
 ```javascript
 	function b() {
 		console.log(myVar);